-ICL surgery can treat long sightedness, short sightedness and astigmatism.
+Lens replacement surgery can treat long sightedness (hyperopia), short sightedness (myopia), astigmatism and presbyopia.

-Often, lens based surgery is the most effective way to reduce the reliance on your glasses and contact lenses and can change your life by restoring your vision.
+Often, lens surgery is the most effective way to reduce the reliance on your glasses and contact lenses and can change your life by restoring your vision.